Data Centers in Narva

 Natural Disaster Risk

-Estonia has a Very Low natural disaster risk profile, with an INFORM Risk score of 1.9 as of September 2025.
-This high level of safety contributes to predictable and stable operations, minimizing the threat of environmental disruptions to infrastructure.
+Estonia has a very low natural disaster risk profile, with an INFORM Risk score of 1.9 out of 10 as of September 2025.
+This stability is a significant advantage for critical infrastructure uptime.